 Apprenticeships with QBuild

-A QBuild apprenticeship offers variety, challenge and a chance to prove yourself.
+A QBuild apprenticeship offers variety, challenge and a chance to earn as you learn.

-As a QBuild apprentice, you will study all aspects of your trade in both theory and practice, all whilst earning a salary.
+As a QBuild apprentice, you will study all aspects of your trade in both theory and practice, all while earning a salary.
 Your practical learning occurs on-the-job where you will have hands-on experience on a variety of construction and maintenance jobs.
-QBuild partners with Registered Training Organisations (RTOs) who will provide the theoretical learning component of your apprenticeship.
+QBuild partners with registered training organisations (RTOs) who will provide the theoretical learning component of your apprenticeship.

 There are a variety of trades to choose from:

 - refrigeration mechanic